 Some hardy souls will tell you that you can swim in Greece all the year around.
 It's not quite for me, and the latest I've braved the waters has been November, getting in again in late March.
 The rest of the year you are going to find the waters quite lovely for swimming.

-Best time to visit Greece for Island Hopping
+Best time to go to Greece for Island Hopping

 Best time to visit Greece for Skiing